Public relations are far reaching, tangible, and focus on;

 Your key messages will form the backbone of your PR strategy for the year.
-True, you can look at other aspects over time… but it’s a very good place to start – and we all need that ie some place to start.
+True, you can look at other aspects over time… but it’s a very good place to start, and we all need that ie a place to start.

 - Increasing awareness (What would you do?
 Which elements would you select to promote?)

 - Positioning your business as a positive, vital force in the community (What does that look like?
 How could that be done?)

 - Establishing a viable working partnership with business and industry [or other group(s)] (Where would you turn?)

 - Increasing positive recognition, enthusiasm and support for you as a leader in delivery of quality [services/products] (Who can help?
 When is the best time?).

 Implementation can include activities like product launches, writing and pitching case studies and scenarios, media angles and stories, sponsorships and developing a calendar that lists stakeholder or client engagements, events and public speaking opportunities, for example.
 In practice there is so much that can be done.
 It all just takes planning, budget and dedication of time.

 Charlie’s here to guide, care and help craft a good PR strategy with you.
 She’s also capable of getting her hands dirty.

 Planning your PR Strategy (if you haven’t yet) will not only help generate new ideas and opportunities for you and your business to shine, it will give you peace of mind and help your overall marketing/advertising push.
 Meaning, when you advertise, people will believe what you are saying.

 Your efforts in PR in no way guarantee you a great reputation if you don’t have one to start with.